Leafwing-Studios/fop-rules/docs/rules/narrative-mechanics/experience.md

 ## Leveling Up

 As your characters adventure, they will inevitably both grow and change, shaped by their experiences.
-When the party has accumulated **10 experience** since last levelling up, the entire party **levels up,** and each player character gains features and abilities as described by their class.
+When the party has accumulated **10 experience** since last leveling up, the entire party **levels up,** and each player character gains features and abilities as described by their class.
 When this happens, any extra experience is carried over, to be counted towards the next level.

 When you level up:

 - Gain all of the **features** listed in the next level of your class.
-- Increase your maximum **life** by 5 (total should be 25 + 5 × your level)
-- If your proficiency bonus or Focus changed, recalculate your maximum **essence** as proficiency bonus × (6 + Focus).
 - **You may change up to two choices** that you made about your character in the past, replacing:
   - Your combat or skill talent
   - A single skill proficiency